omkoli/Crypto_Converter/README.md

 # Crypto_Converter
-A chrome extension that converts Flipkart prices to real time crypto-coin prices
+A chrome extension that converts Flipkart prices to real time crypto-coin prices.